jaelliot/jaelliot/README.md

 ## What I'm Up To

 - 🔭 I'm currently bootstrapping my mental health startup's platform.
 We're building a service that aims to reduce the suicide rate.
-- 🌱 Currently, I'm currently learning Golang, and Nim, and refining my skills in Kubernetes.
+- 🌱 Currently, I'm learning Golang and Nim and refining my skills in Kubernetes.
 I'm also developing a game as a personal hobby project.
 - 💼 I'm looking for opportunities to collaborate on projects related to **BCIs** and **game development**.
 Right now, BCIs are where personal computers were in the 1980s.
 I'm eager to jump into this field before the rush.
 - I have a personal interest in the outdoors and fitness.